Chargebackhit API Reference

 Enum: "reversed" "previously-reversed" "decline" "reverse-error" "not-found" … 3 more

-Upon receiving a webhook alert, the primary task is to promptly provide a valid response using one of the outcomes.
+Required to promptly provide a valid response upon receiving a webhook alert, using one of the outcomes.

 object